 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-DescTools — by Andri Signorell, 10 months ago
+DescTools — by Andri Signorell, a year ago

 Tools for Descriptive Statistics